lexeek/thumbgen/README.md

 # thumbgen
-Generating a thumbnails for PPT and PPTX files
+Generating media thumbnails for PPT and PPTX files

 BUILD